mikechao/simple-spring-boot-app/README.md

 ### Seeing our simple metric

-After pushing the changes above with the 2 commands below
+After pushing the changes above to fly.io with the 2 commands below
 ```
 ./gradlew clean bootJar
 ./fly deploy --local-only